LuisMiSanVe/GeminiPostSQL_ChatBot/README.md

 You now have everything needed to make the program work.
 Simply put that data you just got into the setting windows in the program.

+## 📖 About the Blazor ChatBot
+The natural-sql-natural process methods works like this:

+This method maps the database structure into a JSON that Gemini analyzes to create an SQL query to fulfill the user's request, which is then run by the PostgreSQL Server, returning the requested data.

+Then, this data is processed by Gemini again to resume the results into natural language.

+Because the AI needs to process **two requests** (text to query and result table to text) the token usage is pretty high, thats why the **remembering capability** of the ChatBot is limited to the 5 prior messages, as is not meant to keep a single chat for too long.

+The chats are not stored so the ChatBot consists in a volatile single-session chat.
+Press `F5` to clear the current chat.

 ## 💻 Technologies Used
 - Programming Language: [C#](https://dotnet.microsoft.com/en-us/languages/csharp)